cybercitizen7/Ps1jacker/README.md

 # Ps1jacker
 Ps1jacker is a tool for generating COM Hijacking payload.
+COM Hijacking is a method of getting Remote Code Execution by using legitimiate Windows process'.
+For example, when you start MSPAINT.exe it will trigger several registry keys / directories in your registry.
+These are specified by CLSID (ClassID).
+Some of these CLSID do not even exist on your machine, which opens up an opportunity for attacker.
+The attacker will find that unique non-existing CLSID and hijack it, by adding it to Registry and trigger his/her own script once that CLSID is called by MSPAINT.exe.

 ## WARNING: This tool is still in heavy development - only one functionality is currently in testing!